pauliwlf/Software-Defined-Infrastructure/docs/ex3.md

-# Excercise 3: Make Your Server More Secure
+# Excercise 3: Improve your server's security!

 ## Step 1: Create a Firewall